 Friday Racing Tips: Key Timeform data including a top-rated Horse In Focus

-Timeform highlight three horses of interest at Newmarket, Hamilton and Pontefract on Friday...
+Timeform highlight three horses of interest at Uttoxeter and York on Friday...

 -